Calla-P/reading-notes/201/class4.md

 **What is meant by “normal flow”?**

-	It I the way blocks and elements are showed on a page before changes are made to a given layout.
+	It means the way blocks and elements are showed on a page before changes are made to a given layout.

 **What are a few differences between block-level and inline elements?**